crimsonronin/attrition/README.md

 Attrition is a simple queue system that uses a mongoDB collection to store jobs.

+Attrition handles task-locking between processes so you can run many instances of a worker service, tasks are unlocked after a timeout (default 15 minutes).

+Tasks whos worker function raise an error remain in the queue and are blocked, after which manual intervention is required.
+The objective here is that no tasks should ever be lost.

+## Why would I use this over a 'proper' *MQ service?

+Because you might not want to add another SPOF to your deployment.
+For us, Mongo, while clustered is a critical failure point, if mongo is not accessible then no service is available.
+Adding an MQ system introduces another critical failure point that needs to be managed, MongoDB is quite capable of managing a queue of tasks.

+## TODOs

+ * Write more unit tests
+ * Implement healthCheck

+## Contrived Example:

 Here is a simple queue example that uses a state flag to pass a task between workers.

 ```javascript